• Skip to primary navigation

 So last year, in the midst of all the pandemic craziness and potential food shortages, we decided to get chickens.
 Yes, we’d talked about it the previous year as a means of securing our family’s food supply.

 Our DIY chicken coop got started “late” due to various issues with our homestead projects.
 Including the fact that we were also building a new generator shed.
-So we spent some time pouring over chicken coop plans.
+So we spent some time studying chicken coop plans.
 And we studied the best DIY chicken coops online.
 In the end, however, we did our own thing.

 Anyhow, we got it done.
 And here are some of the DIY chicken coop mistakes we made.

-#1.
-Building the Coop Too Small
+1. Building the Chicken Coop Too Small

-Our plan was to get 20 meat chickens.
-Then butcher most of the chickens at home.
-By the fall we could fill our freezer with winter meat.
+By the fall, we could fill our freezer with winter meat.
 Our chicks arrived in late April, and we kept them in a DIY brooder in our laundry room for a few weeks.

-However, what we didn’t anticipate was that we’d get the opportunity to add 10 Barred Plymouth Rock chicks as well in late May.
+However, what we didn’t anticipate was that we’d get the opportunity to add ten Barred Plymouth Rock chicks as well in late May.
 And we decided that we might need those eggs.
 So our original coop with dimensions of 8 x 12 was a pretty tight fit.

-By mid-summer, we decided that given the precarious situation down south, we’d only butcher 12 of our chickens and keep the rest for egg production and breeding for hatching more chicks in the spring.
+By mid-summer, we decided that, given the precarious situation down south, we’d only butcher 12 of our chickens and keep the rest for egg production and breeding for hatching more chicks in the spring.
 So that took us down to 18 chickens.

 By September, we had acquired another six chickens.
 White Lohmanns are hardy and great egg producers.
 So we were back up to 24 chickens for the winter.